IngmarBitter/defenders/md/NaturalTheology/Evil.Suffering/Evil.logic.slides.md

 ![](EvilPics/jesus.heals.jpg style="float: right; width: 8rem")

+- The claim is: “God is improbable given suffering”
-- Atheist must address the Christian God
+- Response: Not the Christian God
+  - The atheist must either:
-- Show doctrines are probably false, or
+    - Show these four doctrines are probably false, or
-- Show evil still renders God improbable given these doctrines
+    - Show God remains improbable even if these doctrines are true
+- Don’t let the burden shift back to the theist

 ---